9 Best Essential Travel Items For Families

 In the last four and a half months that we’ve been living out of a backpack, we thankfully haven’t had to use anything more than a few bandages.
 However, it’s still good to be prepared with some of these essential travel items.

 For traveling families like us, some of the best pieces of nomad travel gear come in electronic form.
-We love using apps for family activities when we travel.
+We love using apps when we travel.
 Since we are traveling in countries where English is not the main language, one of the essential travel items for us is a good language app.

 We have two apps that we like.
 In terms of language learning, Duolingo is our favorite.
 It’s free to download, with some in-app purchases.
 For English speakers, there are thirty languages to choose from.